 The stock exhaust canisters have been replaced by aftermarket units that have a black finish.
 The black canisters add a nice contrast to the visuals, although we would have liked to see a chrome exhaust to match the bodywork.
 Changes to the mechanical specifications are not mentioned, and thus the motorcycle most likely continues to draw 47.65 PS of power and 52 Nm of torque from its 648 cc fuel injected, parallel-twin cylinder air & oil cooled engine.

-The suspension setup has received a mild revision and while the front continues to use the stock telescopic forks, the rear gets aftermarket springs.
+The suspension setup on this modified interceptor has received a mild revision and while the front continues to use the stock telescopic forks, the rear gets aftermarket springs.
 The modified bike rides on 17-inch wire-spoke wheels instead of 18-inch units that come installed from the factory.
 The wheels are wrapped in Avon-sourced rubber.
 The braking department continues to use single discs on both ends.